 For the CTC or the ACTC, try the interactive tax assistant Is My Child a Qualifying Child for the Child Tax Credit? or the Publication 972, Child Tax Credit.

 To verify your clients can prove their refundable credit claim, see our article, Forms 886 Can Assist You.

-If you give your client an EITC return or electronic version to sign and send in, you must attach the completed Form 8867 to it.
+If you give your client a tax return claiming a refundable credit or electronic version to sign and send in, you must attach the completed Form 8867 to the return.
 Be sure to stress the importance of sending in all the forms to the IRS.
-Also, keep a record of the forms and schedules you gave to your client.
+Also, keep a list of all the documents including the Form 8867 you gave to your client.